LioCrea/MusicAnalyser.JS/README.md

 http://liocrea.com/analyser/reader

 # Setup
+JS side:

-JS side: Copy and paste the code
+1. Copy and paste the code
+2. Change the source audio.src (line 4), ie the music you want to play

 HTML side: just create a canvas tag